xiaoxiae/slama.dev/projects.md

 order: 1
 ---

-This page includes some of the projects that I am/was working on (and would like to brag about 😇).
+This page includes some of the projects that I am/was working on (and would like to brag about).
-The programming languages they are written in are quite diverse, but Python is definitely one of my favorites!
+The programming languages they are written in are quite diverse, but Python is one of my favorites!

 The rest of my many (mostly unfinished) projects can be found on my [GitHub page](https://github.com/xiaoxiae).